Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

-mccomaḥ will (apparently)die(apparently) ∴ i must /dotadiw|aladdin|a lad in (it|f?w)?/, and he must survive 12026; then i can train to cut trees like in minecraft, and maybe free trapped souls iff i interpretranslatenlightenment krishna re-leasing the sons of kuvera to support it; there's always bamboo,.. (i also want to jackie chan down trees, before i minecraft them down; following, the prometheus school of running away; after haka, followed by kiai #shenmue) i will memorise both partsons of egeneḥ; hopefully before the placement test for sanskrit 3, or i'll just wing(chun) it the book test is the story of my life; i went for the money (losing it all to the ca$ino), and now i fall back on the book that catches me (i cried, and then they gave me the money; maybe mccomaḥ dies, or i don't get into sanskrit /9|10/, but i get whatever i want; i need to (re)consult the kbs of my vedic astrology)
+mccomaḥ will (apparently)die(apparently) ∴ i must /dotadiw|aladdin|a lad in (it|f?w)?/, and he must survive 12026; then i can train to cut trees like in minecraft, and maybe free trapped souls iff i interpretranslatenlightenment krishna re-leasing the sons of kuvera to support it; there's always bamboo,.. (i also want to jackie chan down trees, before i minecraft them down; following, the prometheus school of running away; after haka, followed by kiai #shenmue) i will memorise both partsons of egeneḥ; hopefully before the placement test for sanskrit 3, or i'll just wing(chun) it the book test is the story of my life; i went for the money (losing it all to the ca$ino), and now i fall back on the book that catches me (i cried, and then they gave me the money; maybe mccomaḥ dies, or i don't get into sanskrit /9|10/, but i get whatever i want; i need to (re)consult the kbs of my vedic astrology) miranda is the only self-defence i need, before a licensed lawyer; whose legal advice, i'll ignore as government propaganda bio(weaponised)machined social engineering i've settled for yoga; my fractured spine, /kidney|bladder|../ stone (i remember reading it causes lower back pain, but i can't find it, and can't be fucked; drinking lots of water is the cure), or surprise for you that i've got (uncle huggie thinks it might be a bulging disx; i looked it up as a hernia; spinal disc herniation), or whatever this is; is the sign as a symbolic gesture from maya #geT_cuddled